NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

 The NVIDIA® <span class="blobLightGreen4">Jetson Orin Nano™ Developer Kit</span> is a perfect kit to start your journey of local generative AI evaluation and development.

-This guide explains the complete flow from opening the box, updating the firmware if needed, flashing the latest JetPack 6.0 GA image on SD card, and the initial software setup, so that you will be ready for tutorials listed on this site and other AI projects.
+This guide explains the complete flow from opening the box, updating the firmware if needed, flashing the latest JetPack 6.x image on SD card, and the initial software setup, so that you will be ready for tutorials listed on this site and other AI projects.

 ## Check your inventory